The Bankrate promise

 While scholarships are one way to pay for school, they aren’t the only way.
 It’s a good idea to exhaust all of your free resources to pay for your college education.
 That way, if you need to borrow money, you only take on what you need.
 You may want to explore other ways to pay for school, including:

 - Grants: When you fill out the Free Application for Federal Student Aid (FAFSA), you’ll receive a financial aid letter outlining what aid is available to you.
 If you have significant financial need, you may be eligible for the Pell Grant or state-sponsored grants.

 - Work-study: Work-study programs match you with part-time work while in school.
 These jobs are usually more accommodating of class schedules, and the paycheck is intended to go toward tuition and fees.
-Work-study programs available when you fill out the FAFSA.
+Work-study programs are need-based; you’ll see what programs you’re eligible for when you fill out the FAFSA.

 - Student loans: Student loans can offer much more funding than free aid can, so they’re often a way to fill in any gaps in your financial aid.
 Federal loans are available through the FAFSA, while private student loans are available from a variety of banks, credit unions and online lenders.
 If you don’t qualify for a loan on your own, you may want to ask a parent or trusted friend to serve as a co-signer.
 Most student loans are repaid over a period of 10 to 25 years.